kmadhugit/hadoop-cluster-utils/README.md

    > CP <localpath to file> <remotepath to dir> #Copy file from name nodes to all slaves
    > AN <command> #execute a given command in all nodes including master
    > DN <command> #execute a given command in all nodes excluding master
+   > checkall.sh #ensure all services are started on the Master & slaves
   ```